Dubravka Zubović: Career

-D. Zubovic runs a private voice studio in Laguna Hills, Orange County, California.
-Her students are the winners of the international and national vocal competitions (NATS, MTAC, American Protégé International Vocal Competition, etc.), and have been accepted to the prestigious Universities and Music Conservatories throughout the USA.
+D. Zubovic runs a private voice studio in Laguna Niguel,[ Orange County, California.
+Her students are the winners of the international and national vocal competitions (NATS, MTAC, American Protégé International Vocal Competition, etc.), and have been accepted to prestigious Universities and Music Conservatories throughout the USA.

 In 2012.
-Dubravka Zubovic founded OC Ars Vocalis/OCAVA, the three-week summer program in Rome, Italy, which is offered to the classical music singers.
+Dubravka Zubovic founded OC Ars Vocalis/OCAVA, a three-week summer program in Rome, Italy, which is offered to the classical music singers.